 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“To lose weight, you need to burn more calories than you consume or eat fewer calories than your body uses each day.
-If you don’t have a caloric deficit, you will not lose weight.
+“To lose weight, you need to burn more calories than you consume or eat fewer calories than your body uses each day,” says Lawton.
+“If you don’t have a caloric deficit, you will not lose weight.”

-It also depends on the type of exercises you do.
-Cardiovascular exercises, such as running, walking or biking, are important, but you also need some weight-bearing exercises to fuel your weight loss efforts.
+On the flip side, it also depends on the type of exercises you do.
+Cardiovascular exercises like running, walking or biking are important, but you also need some resistance training to fuel your weight loss efforts.
 Here are some other recommendations to help you stay on track:

 Sorry to break it to you, but you do need to track calories.
 Doing so will give you the insights you need to lose weight.

 The good news is that it’s easier than ever before with apps like MyFitnessPal, Lose It! and FatSecret.
-These apps do a lot of the heavy lifting when it comes to calculating calories.
+These apps do a lot of heavy lifting when it comes to calculating calories.
 For improved accuracy and to also make life easier, food scales can be beneficial.

-“Some apps also track exercise to help you understand what your caloric deficit is each day.

-Once you see the data, you may be amazed at how much you’re overeating or how many calories you’re consuming.
+“Some apps also track exercise to help you understand what your caloric deficit is each day,” she says.
+“Once you see the data, you may be amazed at how much you’re overeating or how many calories you’re consuming.”

-This may sound counter intuitive, but I advise people not to focus on the scale.
-Rather, they should pay attention to how they’re feeling and what their energy level is.
-Those are key factors, especially at the beginning.
+“It may be difficult at first, but don’t focus on the scale,” she says.
+“Rather, pay attention to how you’re feeling and what your energy level is.
+Those are key factors, especially at the beginning.”

-Whether you walk, bike, jog or run, try to work in that 150 minutes of exercise.
-And, you should focus on getting at least 10 minutes of consecutive exercise at a time.
-Don’t worry about how fast you’re moving.
-Just move and keep moving.
+“If you’re having trouble getting motivated to exercise, try to focus on getting at least 10 minutes of consecutive exercise at a time,” says Lawton.
+“Don’t worry about how fast you’re moving.
+Just move and keep moving.”

 If you’re a member of a local gym, ask one of the trainers to show you some strength-training exercises or help you create a routine.
 You could use free weights, machines, or both.